-Based on the preliminary Phase 1 data demonstrated in Study 102, Nanobiotix has designed a global pivotal Phase 3 clinical trial of NBTXR3 in elderly patients with locally advanced H&N squamous cell carcinoma ("HNSCC") who are ineligible for platinum-based chemotherapy.
-Nanobiotix initiated this clinical trial by enrolling the first patient in January 2022.
+Based on the preliminary Phase 1 data demonstrated in Study 102, Nanobiotix has designed a global pivotal Phase 3 clinical trial of NBTXR3 in elderly patients with locally advanced HNSCC who are ineligible for platinum-based chemotherapy (cisplatin).
+In January 2022, Nanobiotix randomized the first patient in the study in Europe.
+Enrollment in the United States by Nanobiotix was initiated in the fourth quarter of 2022.